 Phase One – Western Access Ramp

-After the first phase an Andun engineer performed a site visit to analyse the structure and measure the members ahead of the second phase of the demolition.
+After the first phase, an Andun engineer performed a site visit to analyse the structure and to measure the members ahead of the second phase of the demolition.

 Phase Two – Eastern Access Ramp & Main Span